PixelsCamp/pixelscamp-forever/README.md

   5. Place the contents of `file.enc` and `random.enc` in the _shipping information_ and _shared key_ sections of the GitHub issue.

 **Note 1:** The shipping address you give us will only be used to send you the t-shirt, we won't store it in our database.

-**Note 2:** If you get errors about unknown options in the above commands, make user you're using at least version 1.1.1 of OpenSSL.
+**Note 2:** If you get errors about unknown options in the above `openssl` commands, make sure you're using at least version 1.1.1 of OpenSSL.
+We tested in macOS ([homebrew](https://brew.sh/)), Fedora 32, Ubuntu 20.04, and CentOS 8.

 On our side we'll use our private key (which only a couple of people have access to) with the following commands to see your address:
 ```